lboynton/puppet-ejabberd/README.md

 Puppet Ejabberd Module
 =======

 This is an ejabberd module for installing and configuring ejabberd.
-It has been tested on CentOS 6.
+It has been tested on CentOS 6 with ejabberd 2.1.13.

 Usage
 -------